cwentland0/perform/doc/userguide/examples.rst

 Standing Flame w/ Artificial Forcing
 ------------------------------------

 This case is similar to the contact surface in the sense that it features a cold "reactant" species and a hot "product" species.
-However, the viscosity and reaction are turned **on** for this case, with a single-step irreversible reaction mechanism which simply converts "product" to "species".
+However, the viscosity and reaction are turned **on** for this case, with a single-step irreversible reaction mechanism which simply converts "reactant" to "product".
 Additionally, the bulk velocity of the fluid is decreased to the point that the reaction and diffusion is perfectly balanced with the bulk velocity, resulting in an effectively stationary flame.
 Artificial pressure forcing is applied at the outlet, causing a single-frequency acoustic wave to propagate upstream.

 .. image:: ../images/standing_flame.png
   :alt: Standing flame profiles

 This is an incredibly simple reacting flow problem, one which linear subspace ROMs should nail with only a few trial basis modes.
 This is not surprising, as the flow is largely stationary, with all fluctuations exhibiting a fixed frequency and amplitude.
 However, we've observed that non-linear autoencoder projection ROMs may fail even for this simple case, and users should take care to check whether their methods succeed.

-A ``setup_sample_rom.sh`` script is also provided to download input files for a linear SP-LSVT projection ROM.
+A ``setup_sample_rom.sh`` script is also provided to download input files for a linear MP-LSVT projection ROM.
 Simply execute the script and the necessary input files will be unpacked, after which the ROM may be executed normally.

 Transient Flame
 ---------------